anubhavpgit/anubhavpgit.github.io/content/current.md

 ###### May

+The semester is almost over.
+I feel I am done with building projects now.
+They still excite me, but the monetary aspect of it is more appealing now.
+I'd like to focus on building and solving for problems that are more business-oriented.
+Summer internship starts in a few days.
+At 24 C, New York feels warmer now.
+People are out and about, and the city is alive.
+I'd like to save up for a few trips this summer, mostly exploring cities off the east coast.
+Maybe Miami, Atlantic City, and a few more.

 [Jai Hind :)](https://x.com/adgpi/status/1919850036596199492) Orion is going good.
 The device is currently capable of recording various muscle signals based on activity, and the data shows distinguishable patterns between relaxed, fist, index, and index-middle finger positions.
 It conditions signals using moving average filtering, rectification and envelope signals with additional raw signals for improved accuracy.
 The challenge here is improving the deep learning model that has a terrible accuracy of around 60-70% for the current dataset.
 The annoying part about this is that the data is terrible.
 Primarily, because the jumper wires kept falling off, and the electrodes were not placed properly.
 Also, the muscles get fatigued after a while.

 <figure style="justify-content: center; align-items: center; display: flex; flex-direction: row; gap: 10px;">